WomensLaw serves and supports all survivors.

 Step 4: The full court hearing

 It is very important that you attend the court hearing.
-If you do not go to the hearing, your temporary restraining order will expire and you will have to start the process over.2 If you find out you absolutely cannot attend, contact the clerk or court immediately and ask how you can get a “continuance” for a later court date.
-If you are granted a “continuance,” be sure to ask to have your TRO extended until the new hearing date.
+If you do not go to the hearing, your temporary restraining order will expire, and you will have to start the process over.2 If you find out you absolutely cannot attend, contact the clerk or court immediately and ask how you can get a “continuance” or “adjournment” for a later court date.
+If you have asked for law enforcement records related to the domestic violence that your petition is about and those records have not yet been provided, you can also ask the court to delay the hearing for that reason.1 If you are granted a “continuance,” be sure to ask to have your temporary restraining order (TRO) extended until the new hearing date.

 If the abuser does not attend the hearing, the court may issue a “default judgment” against him/her and you may receive a final restraining order in his/her absence.
 The judge also may decide to pick a new hearing date to give the abuser another chance to come to court.
 If this happens, be sure to ask the judge to extend your TRO if you have one.